bridgelessqiu/Active-Learning-Dynamical-Systems-ICML23/README.md

 Directory structure:

 **algo/**
-- contains all the code for the inference algorithm
+- the code for the inference algorithm

 **networks/**

-- contains the selected
+- the selected real networks: lastfm, gnutella, fb, astroph, deezer
-    real networks: lastfm, gnutella, fb, astroph, deezer random networks: gnp network and power-law network of size 1,000 and average degree of around 100.
+- random networks: gnp network and power-law network of size 1,000 and average degree of around 100.

 ## To Compile the code on Linux